risc0/website/docs/explainers/zkvm/battleship_rust_explainer.md

     classDef SecureBox fill:teal
 ```

-Each turn a player fires a shot and the opponent responds, with game logic running inside a ZKVM players are able to verify the accuracy of each response.
+Each turn a player fires a shot and the opponent responds, with game logic running inside a zkVM players are able to verify the accuracy of each response.
 The code implementing this lives in the [battleship-example repo](https://github.com/risc0/battleship-example).

 - `README.md` -- overview & build instructions
 - `core/tests/integration_test.rs` -- This tutorial will analyze the game flow defined in this integration test.
 - `core/src/lib.rs` -- The game logic is here, along with 'methods' for checking validity of game boards, and some unit tests for game logic.
-- `methods/guest/src/bin/init.rs` -- The ZKVM guest method for initializing game state.
+- `methods/guest/src/bin/init.rs` -- The zkVM guest method for initializing game state.
-- `methods/guest/src/bin/turn.rs` -- The ZKVM guest method for processing gameplay messages.
+- `methods/guest/src/bin/turn.rs` -- The zkVM guest method for processing gameplay messages.

-The Rust API documentation for the `risc0-zkvm-host` crate is available on `docs.rs` here: https://docs.rs/risc0-zkvm-host/latest/risc0_zkvm_host/.
+The Rust API documentation for the `risc0-zkVM-host` crate is available on `docs.rs` here: https://docs.rs/risc0-zkVM-host/latest/risc0_zkVM_host/.
 Thanks to the single-language approach the types and logic in `core/src/lib.rs` can be used in both the guest code and host code even though they deploy to different instruction sets and in very different environments.

 ### Valid Setup